AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/architecture.md

             print each_item.media_reference
 ```

-or, in the case of any nested composition, like this:
+Or, in the case of a nested composition, like this:

 ```python
 import opentimelineio as otio